 - Increase awareness – Having a good website establishes a business’ presence and credibility online.
 Further, being visible online increases the chances of more people learning about the business and it capturing their interest.

 - Expand market reach – Businesses can reach a much broader audience through online advertisements and social networking.
 Being present in these channels can also help to drive traffic to a business’ website and towards conversion.

-> - Better engagement – Using digital tools can enable businesses to engage with their customers in a way that is convenient to both the customer and the business.
-It can also allow for faster response times to any enquiries, avoiding drawn-out wait time and therefore decreasing chances of customers becoming frustrated.
+- Better engagement – Using digital tools can enable businesses to engage with their customers in a way that is convenient for both the customer and the business.
+It can also allow for faster response times to any enquiries, avoiding drawn-out wait time and therefore decreasing the chances of customers becoming frustrated.

-> - More segmented and personalised marketing – Through data analytics, a business owner can gain valuable insight into their target market’s preferences and activities.
+- More segmented and personalised marketing – Through data analytics, a business owner can gain valuable insight into their target market’s preferences and activities.
 This means the ability to constantly be reviewing and improving online marketing efforts to get even better results, through more personalised and targeted marketing campaigns.

 - Boost Sales – Ultimately, having an online presence and investing in online marketing activities can increase the chances of driving interest in your business.
 Further, with the right digital strategy and utilisation of the most suitable online marketing channels for your business and market, an increase in conversions and sales can be achieved.

 Investing in digital solutions can provide numerous benefits for your business, especially in the areas of operations management and marketing.
 Investing in the right business tools and marketing channels is imperative and must be approached strategically and, when done in such a way, can result in your business operating more efficiently, seeing an increase in sales and revenue and ultimately, making a positive impact to a business’ bottom line.